Hridesh-Srivastava/EngageMe--Random-activity/README.md

 ```
 npm run dev
 ```
+5. Open your browser and go to <pre> http://localhost:3000 </pre> to view the app.

 ## Contributions:
 Contributions are welcome!
 If you’d like to improve EngageMe or suggest new features, feel free to submit a pull request.
 Please make sure to fork the repository and follow best practices for coding and documentation.